 For some reason, Paris has never been top of my Bucket-List.
 Sure it’s adored by thousands and so close to the UK that it’s basically within touching distance, but mixed reviews from friends and fellow Travel Bloggers left me feeling a bit ‘meh’ about the city of love…

-This said when two friends I meet on my Bali Island Hopping Adventure arrived in the UK, wanting to explore Europe, it seemed silly for me not to join them on a whirlwind two days in Paris.
+This said when two friends I meet in Bali arrived in the UK, wanting to explore Europe, it seemed silly for me not to join them on a whirlwind two days in Paris.

-I’m so glad I did because my lack of expectations for the city meant I was well and truly able to fall in love with its charm.
+I’m so glad I did because my lack of expectations for the city meant I well and truly fell in love with its charm.
 Here’s my first timers guide to Paris:

 Getting To Paris –